-Error code (hex) Description 0x02 Explanation: Bad node address (multicast address).
+Error code (hex) Description 0x00 Explanation: The driver could not register the specified interrupt.
+Action: Using the Configuration/Setup Utility, make sure that a PCI interrupt is assigned to your Ethernet card, and that Ethernet is enabled.
+0x01 Explanation: One of the PCI cards did not get the required resources.
+Action: Using the Configuration/Setup Utility, make sure that a PCI interrupt is assigned to your Ethernet card, and that Ethernet is enabled.
+0x02 Explanation: Bad node address (multicast address).
 Action: Make sure the locally administered address is valid, if one is specified.
 The address can not be a multicast address.
 0x03 Explanation: Failed self-test.
 Action: Make sure a cable is attached to the Ethernet connector.
-If the problem persists, call for service.
 0x0D Explanation: Could not allocate enough memory for transmit queues.
-Action: From the Windows NT desktop, select Start -> Control Panel -> Networks -> Adapters.
+Action: 1.
+From the Windows NT desktop, select Start -&gt; Control Panel -&gt; Networks -&gt; Adapters.
 2. Select your IBM Ethernet adapter from the list.
 3. Select Properties -> Advanced.
 4. Lower the resource values that apply to the transmit queue.
 0x0E Explanation: Could not allocate enough memory for receive queue.
-Action: 1.
-From the Windows NT desktop, select Start -> Control Panel -> Networks -> Adapters.
+Action: From the Windows NT desktop, select Start -&gt; Control Panel -&gt; Networks -&gt; Adapters.
 2. Select your IBM Ethernet adapter from the list.
 3. Select Properties -> Advanced.
 4. Lower the resource values that apply to the receive queue.
 0x0F Explanation: Could not allocate enough memory for other structures.
-Action: From the Windows NT desktop, select Start -> Control Panel -> Networks -> Adapters.
+Action: From the Windows NT desktop, select Start -&gt; Control Panel -&gt; Networks -&gt; Adapters.
 2. Select your IBM Ethernet adapter from the list.
 3. Select Properties -> Advanced.
 4. Lower the value for the resource named in the message.
 0x10 Explanation: Did not find any Ethernet controllers.
 Action: Using the Configuration/Setup Utility, make sure that Ethernet is enabled.
 0x11 Explanation: Multiple Ethernet controllers found, but none matched the required ID.
 Action: Using the Configuration/Setup Utility, make sure that Ethernet is enabled.
 0x13 Explanation: Did not find any Ethernet controllers that matched the required subven/subdev.
 Action: Using the Configuration/Setup Utility, make sure that Ethernet is enabled.
 0x16 Explanation: Single adapter found but multiple instances tried to load.
-Action: Using the Configuration/Setup Utility, make sure that Ethernet is enabled, and that the slot containing the IBM 10/100 Ethernet Adapter or the IBM 10/100 EtherJet [TM] PCI adapter is enabled.
+Action: Using the Configuration/Setup Utility, make sure that Ethernet is enabled, and that the slot containing the IBM Netfinity 10/100 Ethernet Adapter or the IBM 10/100 EtherJet¬ PCI adapter is enabled.
 0x17 Explanation: Slot parameter not specified in the registry.
 Action: Remove the adapter driver and reinstall it.
 If the problem persists, call for service.
-All other 4-character hexadecimal codes Action: Call for service.